The Block Editor

 Inserting a Table of Contents

-The last icon in the Insert Bar, which looks like a staggered list of dots and dashes, is for inserting a table of contents to your post.
+The last option in the Insert Bar is for inserting a TOC (Table of Contents) to your post.
 A table of contents can be a useful tool to help users find a specific part of your post, especially long-form posts with many sections, or documentation where users will not necessarily need to read the entire post to get what they need.

 Generating a table of contents is largely automated in Publii; after clicking on the corresponding icon, a Label field will be added to the block; here you can define the title for your table.
 The actual table will be generated automatically using the H1-H6 headers in your post, with indents to show subsections.